- About The Board

-(e) Supervisory responsibility of licensed psychologist; maximum number of technicians allowed.
+(e) Supervisory responsibility of licensed psychologist; maximum number of

 (1) The licensed psychologist is accountable for the planning, course, and outcome of the work of a psychological technician.
 The conduct of the supervision shall insure the professional, ethical, and legal protection of the client and the technician.

 (2) The supervisor shall have competence in the specific area of practice in which supervision is being given.